-DISCOVER YOUR PASSION FOR CHEMICAL RESEARCH Through the REU Program
+DISCOVER YOUR PASSION FOR CHEMICAL RESEARCH

 You'll spend your first week building research skills: searching library databases, recording scientific results, analyzing research data and writing progress reports.
 Then you'll be paired with a faculty research mentor for more advanced research training, development of a short research proposal and completion of the research project.